Paxton tops 200 Ks, Mariners beat Rangers 4-1

 Texas starter Adrian Sampson — who grew up in Redmond, just outside of Seattle — nearly stole the spotlight from Paxton, holding Seattle scoreless through four innings.
 The Mariners tied the game in the fifth on Mitch Haniger’s sacrifice fly, and then roared ahead in the seventh.

-Kyle Seager led off with a double, and then Gordon hit his two-out triple to give Seattle the lead and end Sampson’s outing.
+Dee Gordon hit a two-out triple to give Seattle the lead and end Sampson’s outing.
 Jean Segura and Robinson Cano each had RBI singles later in the inning to give the Mariners a three-run lead.

 Sampson (0-3) ended up allowing three runs and seven hits, with four strikeouts and no walks.